Michael Conforto: Free agency (2022)

-Following the 2021 season the Mets offered him a qualifying offer (one-year for $18.4 million), which Conforto also declined and instead sought free agency.
-The 2021–22 Major League Baseball lockout delayed free agency talks that offseason, and Conforto started the 2022 season as a free agent.
+Following the 2021 season, the Mets offered him a qualifying offer (one-year for $18.4 million), which Conforto also declined, instead choosing free agency.
+The 2021–22 Major League Baseball lockout delayed free agency talks that offseason.
+Conforto started the 2022 season as a free agent.
 His agent, Scott Boras, later released a statement saying that an offseason shoulder injury suffered in January 2022 during a workout resulted in Conforto not starting the season with a contract.
-In April, Boras said that Conforto underwent right shoulder surgery and he would not play at all in 2022.
+In April, Boras said that Conforto underwent right shoulder surgery and would not play at all in 2022.
 Because he didn't sign with a team before the 2022 MLB draft, the Mets did not receive a compensation draft pick for Conforto rejecting their qualifying offer.

-On August 31, 2022, prior to the deadline to be eligible for postseason play, Conforto was offered a two-year contract worth $30 million by the Houston Astros.
-He would have had to sign before midnight on the 31st to be eligible for postseason play, but chose to turn down the deal.

-San Francisco Giants (2023–present)
+San Francisco Giants (2023–2024)

-On January 6, 2023, Conforto signed a two-year contract worth $36 million with the San Francisco Giants, containing an opt-out clause after the first season.
+On January 6, 2023, Conforto signed a two-year, $36 million contract with the San Francisco Giants, containing an opt-out clause after the first season.
+After the 2023 season, Conforto opted in for the 2024 season at $18 million.
+In his two seasons with the Giants, Conforto compiled 35 home runs, a .238 batting average, .740 OPS, and 108 OPS+ in 255 games played.

+Los Angeles Dodgers (2025)

+On December 10, 2024, Conforto signed a one-year, $17 million contract with the Los Angeles Dodgers.
+Conforto became the Dodgers starting left fielder but performed poorly with the bat all season, causing for the fan base to publicly call for his release.
+Despite his struggles, he continued to get playing time in a platoon with Alex Call.
+He played in 139 games for the Dodgers with a slash line of .199/.305/.333, the lowest marks of his career.
+He was left off the Dodgers postseason roster.

 Personal life

-His mother, Tracie Conforto (née Ruiz) is a three-time Olympic medalist in synchronized swimming, and his father, Mike, an Italian American, played inside linebacker at Penn State.
+Conforto's mother, Tracie Conforto (née Ruiz), is a three-time Olympic medalist in synchronized swimming, and his father, Mike, an Italian American, played inside linebacker at Penn State.
 His sister, Jacqueline, played soccer at Azusa Pacific University.

+Conforto got engaged to longtime girlfriend Cabernet Burns in January 2021.
+The couple married in December the same year.
+Their first child, a son named Camden, was born in December 2023.

-Conforto resides in Scottsdale, Arizona during the offseason.
+Conforto resides in Scottsdale, Arizona, during the offseason.
 He is represented by Scott Boras.